+Tickets for this experience can be purchased at Fort Ticonderoga or Mount Defiance.
+Ask about special package rates.
 Mount Defiance is open to the public daily, May 10 - October 19, 2014, 9:30 am - 5:00 pm.
 It is accessible by car and within a short walk to the summit.
 Large RVs and buses are not permitted.
-Enjoy panoramic views of the Fort, Lake Champlain and the Green Mountains of Vermont along with a sheltered picnic area with interpretive panels on this 853-foot mountain top.

 Explore Fort Ticonderoga through a Walking Trail